Table of contents

 Forage puts students first.
 Our blog articles are written independently by our editorial team.
 They have not been paid for or sponsored by our partners.
 See our full editorial guidelines.

-How to Figure Out What Job You Want
+9 Dos and Don’ts for Figuring Out What Job You Want

 Figuring out what job you want requires a combination of introspection, self-awareness, research, and experimentation.
+While it can feel like a lot to handle, the best way to approach this exploration is one step at a time.
+Here’s what to do (and what to avoid).

-1. Uncover Your Interests
+1. Do Uncover Your Interests

 When you keep telling yourself, “I don’t know what job I want,” you might feel like you have to rush and find a career match.
 Instead, take a step back and start by considering what interests you.
 It doesn’t have to be what you think is typically “professional” — things like travel, TV, and reading count!
 Dreaming big and not limiting yourself is essential.
 Ask yourself questions like: